Children's Commissioner Act 2022: Separate legislation

 Following the "committee of the whole House" meeting held on 11 August, the legislation was split into two bills; namely the Children and Young People's Commission Act 2022 and the Oversight of Oranga Tamariki System Act 2022.
 On 23 August, these two bills passed their third combined reading.
 While the Labour Party supported the bills, they were opposed by the National, ACT, Green and Māori parties.
 In addition, Eivers, several children's advocates including Child Matters, Save the Children, and Social Justice Aotearoa, and the human rights organisations Amnesty International and the Human Rights Commission voiced opposition to the Government's reforms of the Oranga Tamariki oversight system.

 Amendments

 On 26 June 2025, the Sixth National Government passed legislation designating the Independent Children's Monitor as a stand-alone independent Crown entity, disestablishing the Children and Young People's Commission and reinstating the Children's Commissioner; effective 1 August 2025.
+On 1 August 2025, the act's title and provisions were amended by Section 17 of the Oversight of Oranga Tamariki System Legislation Amendment Act 2025.